OAuth 2.0 Basics

 }

-The resource server would be able to find bunch of information such as expiration period of the token (expiresAt), identifier of the user who approved the access (subject), identifier of the client (clientId).
-Then it is supposed to determine how to respond to the API request (message #19).
+The resource server can retrieve various information, such as the token’s expiration time (expiresAt), the identifier of the user who approved access (subject), the grant type used to obtain the token, and the client identifier (clientId).
+It then determines how to respond to the API request (Step 21).

-In this tutorial, we were able to confirm how to use Authlete APIs to implement authorization code grant flow into authorization server.
+In this tutorial, we covered how to use Authlete APIs to implement the authorization code grant flow in an authorization server.

-Let’s dig deeper on Authlete by playing with the following features.
+Let’s dig deeper into Authlete by exploring the following features.